apache/pulsar/wiki/proposals/PIP.md

 * Any change to the semantic of existing functionality, even when current behavior is incorrect.
 * Any large code change that will touch multiple components
+* Any changes to the metrics (metrics endpoint, topic stats, topics internal stats, broker stats, etc.)

 ## When is a PIP *not* required?